uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 # Casino

-What is the minimum bet? / ¿Cuál es la apuesta mínima?
+## What is the minimum bet?

-A ENG: The minimum bet depends on the casino game you choose.
+The minimum bet depends on the casino game you choose.

-A ESP: La apuesta mínima depende del juego de casino que elijas.

-What is the maximum bet? / ¿Cuál es la apuesta máxima?
+## What is the maximum bet?

-A ENG: The maximum bet depends on the casino game you choose.
+The maximum bet depends on the casino game you choose.

-A ESP: La apuesta máxima depende del juego de casino que elijas.

-My casino bet has been cancelled.
-What should I do? / Se ha cancelado mi apuesta de casino. ¿Qué debería hacer?
+## My casino bet has been cancelled.
+What should I do?

-A ENG: A casino bet may have been cancelled because your internet connection failed.
+A casino bet may have been cancelled because your internet connection failed.
 Please check if you are connected to the internet and reload the page.

-A ESP: Puede ser que se haya cancelado tu apuesta de casino porque se ha perdido la conexión al Internet.
-Por favor, comprueba si sigues conectado al Internet y vuelve a actualizar la página.

-My casino game tends to freeze.
-What should I do? / Mi juego de casino tiende a congelarse. ¿Qué debo hacer?
+## My casino game tends to freeze.
+What should I do?

-A ENG: If your casino game often freezes, please check whether you are connected to the internet and reload the page.
+If your casino game often freezes, please check whether you are connected to the internet and reload the page.
 If this doesn’t help, delete the cookies and clear the browser’s cache.
-If the problem hasn’t been resolved, please contact our support team at: support@odds96.com.
+If the problem hasn’t been resolved, please contact our support team at: [support@odds96.com](mailto:support@odds96.com).
 Alternatively, you may get in touch via our live-chat feature.

-A ESP: Si tu juego de casino se congela, comprueba si estás conectado a Internet y vuelve a actualizar la página del juego.
-Si el problema no se resuelve, elimina cookies y borra el caché del navegador.
-Si el problema persiste, contacta con nuestro equipo de soporte vía chat en vivo o enviando un email a  [support@odds96.com](mailto:support@odds96.com)

 # Other Questions